axw1799/IGME-230/230-project-1-content.md

 ### Controls
 - keyboard:
-  - WASD
-  - arrows - alt move
+  - WASD/arrow keys : move
-  - spacebar -  to primary fire
-  - "p/P" for pause
+  - p: pause
 -Mouse
-  - focus mouse to rotate
+  - move mouse to rotate character. weapon direction follows the mouse
-  - left click - alt primary fire
+  - left-click :  primary fire

 ### Teaching the game/New user experience aka "Onboarding"
-Display UI screen with images explaining the controls.
+boxes on the screen before the game that explains the story and controls.

 ### Player Learning
-There's not really a learning curve, if the player lasts long they're good.
+Not much of a learning curve, the player will just get better the more they play as they get used to the controls

 ## Screenshots